DomingoMG/fireboy_watergirl_flutter/README.md

-# 🔥❄️ Fire & Water - A Flutter Cooperative Platformer
+# 🔥❄️ Fireboy & Watergirl - A Flutter Cooperative Platformer
 Fire &amp; Water is a 2D cooperative platformer inspired by Fireboy and Watergirl.
 In this game, two players must work together to navigate through various levels, overcoming obstacles and solving puzzles.
 Each character has unique abilities that complement each other, requiring teamwork to progress.

 This is a learning project built with Flutter and Flame Engine, inspired by Fireboy and Watergirl.
 The goal was to explore game development in Flutter and experiment with cooperative gameplay mechanics.